Benefits of worry?

 Worrying prevents bad things from happening.

-If you have this belief, you might think, "I am less likely to do things a bad mother would do because I worry so much about being a bad mother."
+If you have this belief, you might think, "Everything is going well with the pregnancy because I constantly worry about my maternity care; if I didn’t worry about it, I would do so many things wrong and might hurt the baby."
+You might also think, "I am less likely to do things a bad mother would do because I worry so much about being a bad mother."

 You can see how you can easily get caught in a self-fulfilling prophecy: what we believe influences how we act, and how we act can reinforce what we believe.